Southern Upland. Unknown Scotland in Panorama

 Daer Reservoir with the Clyde Wind Farm in the distance.

-Manor Water below Notman Law.
+Manor Water Valley below Notman Law.

 Talla Reservoir looking towards the Tweed Valley.